 Welcome to the SCCCMH Employee Handbook!

 We are excited to have you here and to share this guide with you.
 This handbook offers an overview of our employment policies, benefits, and expectations— it is not a contract, but a helpful resource.
+Please note that any policy changes made after the publication of this handbook will supersede the information contained in this version.
+The handbook is updated annually to reflect current policies.
+In the meantime, change memos and addendums are available for your review in ADP and emailed to all employees as they occur.

 At SCCCMH, our values—Compassion, Accessibility, Relationships, Empowerment, and Service Excellence (CARES)—guide everything we do.
 You will see these values reflected in our policies and how we work together every day.